 5 Ways for Parents to Deal with Sibling Rivalry

-1. Instead of reacting to the fighting by intervening, parents should teach their children to settle things for themselves.
+Instead of intervening in a sibling fight, parents should teach their children to settle things for themselves.
 Unless it cannot be ignored, such as when someone might get physically injured (hitting, kicking, biting), it’s best to stay clear of sibling conflicts.
 Stepping in may actually reinforce fighting as a way to get attention from mom or dad.

 Dr. Greg Smalley serves as executive director of Marriage and Family Formation at Focus on the Family and is passionate to equip premarital and married couples with the knowledge, skills and insights necessary to enjoy a lifetime together.